rejas/MMM-MotionDetector/README.md

 ## Installation

-Just clone the module into your MagicMirror modules folder:
+Installation is typical of MagicMirror modules.
+Just clone the module into your MagicMirror modules folder, switch to that folder and run the install:

 ```
+cd ~/MagicMirror/modules
 git clone https://github.com/rejas/MMM-MotionDetector.git
+cd MMM-MotionDetector
+npm install
 ```

 ## Requirements